karlospn/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit/README.md

 # **Content**

-This repository contains the following application.
+This repository contains the following application:
+- A ``Streamlit`` app,  which allow us to query the data stored in AWS Kendra using one of the available AWS Bedrock LLM models.

 ![app-diagram](https://raw.githubusercontent.com/karlospn/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit/main/docs/app-interaction-diagram.png)

-- A ``Streamlit`` app allow us to query the data stored in Kendra using a of the AWS Bedrock LLM models available.

 # **Jupyter notebooks**